wp-plugins/quick-paypal-payments/readme.txt

 = It's all gone wrong! =
 If it all goes wrong, just reinstall the plugin and start again.
 If you need help then [contact me](http://aerin.co.uk/contact-me/).

 == Changelog ==

+= 2.0 =
+*	Major upgrade to the admin pages
+*	Added loads of styling options
+*	Custom error messages and improved validation
+*	Faster paypal processing

 = 1.5 =
 *	Error checking went wonky.
 It's fixed now